Cook Islands: History

 The Cook Islands responded to the call for service when World War I began, immediately sending five contingents, close to 500 men, to the war.
-The island's young men volunteered at the outbreak of the war to reinforce the Maori Contingents and the Australian and New Zealand Mounted Rifles.
+The island's young men volunteered at the outbreak of the war to reinforce the Māori Contingents and the Australian and New Zealand Mounted Rifles.
 A Patriotic Fund was set up very quickly, raising funds to support the war effort.
 The Cook Islanders were trained at Narrow Neck Camp in Devonport, and the first recruits departed on 13 October 1915 on the SS Te Anau.
 The ship arrived in Egypt just as the New Zealand units were about to be transferred to the Western Front.
-In September, 1916, the Pioneer Battalion, a combination of Cook Islanders, Maori and Pakeha soldiers, saw heavy action in the Allied attack on Flers, the first battle of the Somme.
-Three Cook Islanders from this first contingent died from enemy action and at least ten died of disease as they struggled to adapt to the conditions in Europe.
+In September 1916, the Pioneer Battalion, a combination of Cook Islanders, Māori and Pakeha soldiers, saw heavy action in the Allied attack on Flers, the first battle of the Somme.
+Three Cook Islanders from this first contingent died from enemy action, and at least ten died of disease as they struggled to adapt to the conditions in Europe.
 The 2nd and 3rd Cook Island Contingents were part of the Sinai-Palestine campaign, first in a logistical role for the Australian and New Zealand Mounted Rifles at their Moascar base and later in ammunition supply for the Royal Artillery.
 After the war, the men returned to the outbreak of the influenza epidemic in New Zealand, and this, along with European diseases meant that a large number did not survive and died in New Zealand or on their return home over the coming years.

 When the British Nationality and New Zealand Citizenship Act 1948 came into effect on 1 January 1949, Cook Islanders who were British subjects automatically gained New Zealand citizenship.
 The islands remained a New Zealand dependent territory until the New Zealand Government decided to grant them self-governing status.
 On 4 August 1965, a constitution was promulgated.
 The first Monday in August is celebrated each year as Constitution Day.
 Albert Henry of the Cook Islands Party was elected as the first Premier and was knighted by Queen Elizabeth II.
 Henry led the nation until 1978, when he was accused of vote-rigging and resigned.
 He was stripped of his knighthood in 1979.
-He was succeeded by Tom Davis of the Democratic Party who held that position until March 1983.
+He was succeeded by Tom Davis of the Democratic Party, who held that position until March 1983.

 On 13 July 2017, the Cook Islands established Marae Moana, making it become the world's largest protected area by size.